-Currently, over 673 million professionals, 303 active users, and thousands of professionals from the residential construction and building materials industry are on LinkedIn.
+Over 690 million professionals, millions of active users, and thousands of professionals from tech and biotech to residential construction to the building materials industry are on LinkedIn.
 It’s a great tool that provides you with many opportunities to network, find jobs, meet potential clients, and drive business.

-Your Content Should Be Well Thought Out, Concise
+Your LinkedIn Summary Content Should Be Well Thought Out, Concise

 1. Introduce Yourself